gaurangzalariya/gaurangzalariya/README.md

 ###

-<p align="left">Build modern, user-friendly websites and applications<br>Create bespoke Shopify themes tailored to your store<br>Develop and integrate WordPress websites with custom functionalities<br>Design responsive interfaces that look great on all devices</p>
+- Build modern, user-friendly websites and applications
+- Create bespoke Shopify themes tailored to your store
+- Develop and integrate WordPress websites with custom functionalities
+- Design responsive interfaces that look great on all devices

 ###